3D Hand Pose Estimation in Everyday Egocentric Images: Method

-\boldparagraph{Supervision from Segmentation Masks} Our model outputs $\beta$, $\art$, and $\pose$ for the predicted hand, which is passed to a differentiable MANO layer~\cite{romero2017embodied,hasson19_obman} to get the hand vertices.
-These vertices are used to differentiably render a soft segmentation mask using SoftRasterizer~\cite{liu2020general,ravi2020pytorch3d}.
-We supervise the rendered soft segmentation mask to match the ground truth segmentation mask using L1 loss, following~\cite{cao2021reconstructing,Hasson2020LeveragingPC}.
-We use the ground truth segmentations from \visor~\cite{darkhalil2022visor} and only apply this loss on amodal masks (\ie hand masks that are known to not be interrupted by objects).
+\boldparagraph{Differentiable rendering for mask prediction} The outputs from the decoder, $\beta$, $\art$, and $\pose$ for the predicted hand, are passed to a differentiable MANO layer~\cite{romero2017embodied,hasson19_obman} to get the hand mesh.
+This is used to differentiably render a soft segmentation mask, $M$, using SoftRasterizer~\cite{liu2020general,ravi2020pytorch3d}.
+Using a differentiable hand model (MANO) and differentiable rendering lets us train our model end-to-end.

-\boldparagraph{Supervision from Grasp Labels} We use the insight that grasp type during interaction with objects is indicative of hand pose.
-We train a grasp prediction head on $\art$ predicted by \name via a 4-layer MLP.
-This MLP predicts logits for the 8 different grasp classes defined in~\cite{cheng2023towards}.
-The MLP and the \name model are jointly trained using a cross-entropy loss against ground truth grasp labels, computed using an off-the-shelf model from~\cite{cheng2023towards}.
+\boldparagraph{Grasp classifier} We use the insight that grasp type during interaction with objects is indicative of hand pose.
+We train a grasp prediction head on $\art$, $\pose$ \& $\beta$ (predicted by \name) via a 4-layer MLP (with 1024, 1024, 512, 128 nodes \& ReLU non-linearity after each).
+The MLP predicts logits for the 8 grasp classes defined in~\cite{cheng2023towards} which are converted into probabilities, $G$ via softmax.